Arithmetic geometry of toric varieties. Metrics, measures and heights: Introduction

 Next, in the same section, we consider algebraic metrics in the non-Archimedean case.
-We first show how to describe the reduction map for toric schemes over a DVR in terms of the corresponding polyhedral complex and the map $\val_{K}$ (Lemma~\ref{lemm:3}).
-We then study the triangle formed by toric metrics, rational piecewise affine functions and toric models (Proposition \ref{prop:59} and Theorem \ref{thm:15}), the problem of obtaining a toric metric from a non-toric one (Proposition~\ref{prop:6}) and the effect of a field extension (Proposition \ref{prop:23}).
+We first show how to describe the reduction map for toric schemes over a DVR in terms of the corresponding polyhedral complex and the map $\val$ (Lemma~\ref{lemm:3}).
+We then study the triangle formed by toric metrics, rational piecewise affine functions and toric models (Proposition \ref{prop:59} and Theorem \ref{thm:15}) and the effect of taking a field extension (Proposition \ref{prop:23}).
 Next, we treat in detail the one-dimensional case, were one can write in explicit terms the metrics, associated functions and measures.
 Back to the general case, we use these results to complete the characterization of toric semipositive algebraic metrics in terms of piecewise affine concave functions (Proposition \ref{prop:61}).
 We also describe the measure associated to a semipositive toric algebraic metric in terms of the Monge-Amp\`ere measure of its associated concave function (Theorem \ref{thm:17}).

 Once we have studied smooth metrics in the Archimedean case and algebraic metrics in the non-Archimedean case, we can study semipositive{} toric metrics.
 We show that the same classification theorem is valid in the Archimedean and non-Archimedean cases (Theorem \ref{thm:13}).
 Moreover, the associated measure is described in exactly the same way in both cases (Theorem \ref{thm:16}).
-We end this section by introducing and classifying adelic toric metrics (Definition \ref{def:59} and Corollary \ref{cor:14}).
+We end this section by introducing and classifying adelic toric metrics (Definition \ref{def:59}, Proposition \ref{prop:102} and Theorem \ref{thm:23}).

-In \S \ref{sec:heigh-toric-vari}, we prove the formulae for the toric local height and for the global height of toric varieties (Theorem \ref{thm:19} and Theorem \ref{thm:22}).
+In Chapter \ref{sec:heigh-toric-vari}, we prove the formulae for the toric local height and for the global height of toric varieties (theorems \ref{thm:19} and \ref{thm:22}).
 By using the functorial properties of the height, we recover, from our general formula, the formulae for the canonical height of a translated toric projective variety in \cite[Th\'eor\`eme~0.3]{PS08a} for number fields and in \cite[Proposition 4.1]{MR2419926} for function fields.